-Review Arrangements and certificates
+Review and Appeal Arrangements and certificates

-In respect of each GCSE Qualification which it makes available, an awarding organisation must take all reasonable steps, including having procedures in place, to ensure that it revokes any certificate if the result on the certificate is revealed to be inaccurate as a consequence of the application of the awarding organisation’s Review Arrangements in the case of a Learner.
+In respect of each GCSE Qualification which it makes available, where a Learner's result has been changed under the awarding organisation's Review and Appeal Arrangements, the awarding organisation must take all reasonable steps, including having procedures in place, to –

+revoke any certificate that it has issued to that Learner, and

+issue a replacement certificate which accurately reflects the amended mark.

 Discovery of failure in assessment processes

-Where the application of the awarding organisation’s Review Arrangements or the application of an appeals process in the case of a Learner leads an awarding organisation to discover a failure in its assessment process, it must take all reasonable steps to –
+Where the application of the awarding organisation’s Review and Appeal Arrangements leads an awarding organisation to discover a failure in its assessment process, it must take all reasonable steps to –

-identify any other Learner who has been affected by the failure,
+identify all Learners who have been affected by the failure,

 correct or, where it cannot be corrected, mitigate as far as possible the effect of the failure, and

-ensure that the failure does not recur in the future.
+ensure that the failure does not recur.

-Publication of Review Arrangements and appeals process
+Publication of Review and Appeal Arrangements

-In respect of each GCSE Qualification which it makes available, or proposes to make available, the information which an awarding organisation publishes on its Review Arrangements and on the appeals process it has in place must enable Learners and Centres to have –
+In respect of each GCSE qualification which it makes available, or proposes to make available, an awarding organisation must publish a statement of its Review and Appeal Arrangements (in one or more documents), including details of –

+how any request for Marked Assessment Materials and each type of review and appeal must be made,

+any date by which each type of request must be made,

+any fee which is payable in respect of each type of request, the circumstances in which any such fee will be charged, and the circumstances in which any such fee may be refunded, and

+the target time period set in relation to each type of request under Condition GCSE20.

+The information which an awarding organisation publishes in line with Condition GCSE23.1 must enable Learners and Centres to have –

-a reasonable understanding of the Review Arrangements and the appeals process, and
+a reasonable understanding of the those arrangements, and

-a reasonable understanding of how the Review Arrangements and the appeals process relate to each other.
+a reasonable understanding of how those arrangements relate to each other.

-An awarding organisation must take all reasonable steps to ensure that information which it publishes on its Review Arrangements and its appeals process for a GCSE Qualification is published sufficiently far in advance of the time at which the qualification to which they relate will be made available to Learners to satisfy the reasonable planning requirements of potential purchasers.
+An awarding organisation must take all reasonable steps to ensure that information which it publishes in line with Condition GCSE23.1 is published sufficiently far in advance of the time at which the qualification to which it relates will be made available to Learners to satisfy the reasonable planning requirements of potential purchasers.

+This condition does not apply to reviews of marking of Marked Assessment Material, in relation to which an awarding organisation must publish a statement under Conditions GCSE17.7 – 17.8.

 Subjects for GCSE Qualifications